 Does a Queensland Enduring Power of Attorney require all signatures?

-The Powers of Attorney Act 1998 (Qld) s 44 mandates that the document is only effective for an attorney once they sign the approved form.
+The Powers of Attorney Act 1998 (Qld) s 44 mandates that the document is only effective for an attorney once the attorney signs the approved form.
 The backup attorneys can wait until they are needed.

 When do backup attorneys sign a Western Australian POA?